yaminibhole/Human-Stress-Detection-System/README.md

 Interact with the App:
 - Navigate to the home tab to view an overview of the app.
-- Use the Stress Level Predictor tab to input feature values and get predictions.
+- Use the Stress Level Predictor tab to input feature values and get predictions and personalized recommendations and suggestions.
 - Engage with the AI Assistant in the "Somebody" tab for personalized support.
 - Provide feedback in the Feedback tab.